f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$: The Class I Model

 Therefore, in order to meet the wormhole throat condition i.e., $b(r_{0})=r_{0}$ from the right expression in (\ref{eq30}) it is evident that

 Furthermore, the asymptotically flat condition is satisfied if

 However, to assure that the space--time behaves as the Minkowski space--time at large enough distances, also it is necessary to have

 being $\Phi_{0}$ a finite quantity.
-Then, after imposing the minimum requirements for a wormhole space--time, by replacing the expressions given by Eq. (\ref{eq30}) into the Eqs. (\ref{classeta})--(\ref{classlambda}) obtained from the class I condition (\ref{class}), one gets
+Then, after imposing the minimum requirements for a wormhole space--time, by replacing the expressions given by Equation (\ref{eq30}) into the Equations. (\ref{classeta})--(\ref{classlambda}) obtained from the class I condition (\ref{class}), one gets

 and

 To get the wormhole geometry, here we have adopted a suitable red--shift function $\Phi(r)$ given by \cite{raha}

 being $\beta$ constant parameter with units of length.
 Hence putting together (\ref{eq34}) and (\ref{eq36}) one gets the following shape function $b(r)$